xen0vas/vseutil/README.md

 vseutil tool performs the following

-- Scan networks and single machines and reads as well as updates McAfee VSE 8.8.x windows registry values
+- Scan networks and single machines and reads as well as updates McAfee VSE 8.8.x windows registry values (epolicy orchestrator section)
 - Copy latest DAT files to target machine in order to keep VSE 8.8.x antivirus updated
+- upgrade as well as downgrade DAT files on endpoints
 - Runs on 32bit as well as 64bit Windows OS
 - Works only with VSE 8.8.x (future versions of vseutil will include every version of VSE)
+- keep log files on demand for every action performed from the tool

 The vseutil script developed based on the following article which describes the steps to update VSE 8.8.x DAT files on endpoints machines manually